kellymore/digital-signal-processing/README.md

 In assisting with sound therapy for ongoing studies of 444 and 528 hertz, this ongoing project assists scientists, researchers, and [cereset](https://cereset.com/) enthusiast in studies related to sound and frequency by converting everyday sounds and music to 444 and 528 hertz.

+This project's UI is currently not compatiable on Brave

 ## Past Research

 - [Effect of Vibroacoustic Therapy on Emotional State and Quality of Life in Patients with Fibromyalgia](https://www.tandfonline.com/doi/abs/10.1080/09638288.2019.1687763)